zealdocs/zeal/CONTRIBUTING.md

 ## Pull requests

+* Branch off the latest `main`.
 * Keep pull requests small and focused; unrelated changes belong in separate PRs.
+Pull requests are squashed on merge, so a branch should carry a single commit; split unrelated work into a second branch rather than a second commit.
 * CI must pass.
 It runs builds for all supported platforms and CodeQL analysis.
 * Zeal is maintained in spare time, so a review can take a while.
 If a PR sits without a response for a couple of weeks, a polite ping is fine.